My father could hear a little animal step,

 Into places where the rest of us had never been.

-I was a witness to the artistry of a Creator-God at work in the story of my brother.
-Together he and God were finger-painting a messy and yet breath-taking landscape of redemption.
+Standing before me is the artistry of a Creator-God at work in the story of my friend.
+Together he and God were finger-painting a messy and yet breath-taking landscape of restoration.

-A doe scampered across the gravel road, golden aspen leaves gently clattered like organic wind-chimes in the mountain air—on and on came his words of pain, loss, and heartache.
-There was a dryness to the mountain air in sharp contrast to the tears tracking down the soul of my friend.
+A doe scampered across the trail, golden aspen leaves gently clattered like organic wind-chimes in the breeze–on and on came his words of pain, loss, and heartache.
+There was a dryness to the mountain air in sharp contrast to the tears tracking down the face of my friend.

 He spoke of an emotionally distant father, the suicide of a close friend, loneliness that comes from caring for people, angst about what is truly important in life, insecurity about his own value and worth, a job that went bad, pain…pain…pain….
 And then temptation.
 And then sin.